msaari/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==
+= 4.13.2 =
+* New feature: This version makes Avada Live Search use Relevanssi.

 = 4.13.1 =
 * New feature: Adds compatibility for WP-Members plugin, preventing blocked posts from showing up in the search results.
 * New feature: New function `relevanssi_get_attachment_suffix()` can be used to return the attachment file suffix based on a post object or a post ID.